tuduongquyet/uget-macos/README.md

 	ARM binaries on Intel processors.

-6. Install GTK and all of its dependencies by running the following command inside the `geany-osx` directory:
+6. Install GTK and all of its dependencies by running the following command inside the `uget-osx` directory:
 	```
 	jhbuild bootstrap-gtk-osx && jhbuild build meta-gtk-osx-bootstrap meta-gtk-osx-gtk3
 	```